 How worried should you be about monkeypox?

-The monkeypox outbreak that has struck the UK, US and continental Europe over the last week appears to be continuing to spread.
+The monkeypox outbreak that has struck the UK, US and continental Europe this month appears to be continuing to spread.

-There are now 21 confirmed cases in England, one in Scotland, potentially three in the US and as many as 23 in Portugal and 40 in Spain while France, Germany, Italy and Sweden have all reported first cases.
+There are now 179 confirmed cases in the UK, with infections also reported in 23 countries outside of West Africa including the US, Australia, Spain, Portugal, France, Germany, Italy and Sweden as health officials move to reassure the public.

-In all, there have been more than 100 confirmed or suspected infections around the world at this early stage but the public are being reassured

-Speaking in South Korea, US president Joe Biden was asked how much of a concern the disease was and answered: “It is a concern in that, if it were to spread, it would be consequential… They haven’t told me the level of exposure yet but it is something that everybody should be concerned about.”
+Speaking on a trip to South Korea recently, US president Joe Biden was asked how much of a concern the disease was and answered: “It is a concern in that, if it were to spread, it would be consequential… They haven’t told me the level of exposure yet but it is something that everybody should be concerned about.”

 Qualifying his answer later, he said: “I just don’t think it rises to the level of the kind of concern that existed with Covid-19.”